sussymiata-lang/healthlitpro/README.md

 If the repo is private, they need to be added first: GitHub → your repo → Settings → Collaborators → Add people → their GitHub username.
 One thing to double check: is sussymiata-lang your friend's GitHub account, or yours?
 Since you mentioned earlier your friend might already have a repo — if this repo is under their account, they don't even need to clone anything from GitHub at all; they can just open the project folder they already have and git pull to get your latest pushed changes instead.
-Which is it — their account or yours?what do they need to have installed on their deviceHere's the full checklist for their MacBook Pro:
+Which is it — their account or yours?what do they need to have installed on their device

+Here's the full checklist for their MacBook Pro:
 Required

 Node.js (LTS version) — nodejs.org